• Skip to main content

 Storage and Make Ahead Instructions

-Freezer - Freezing Spaghetti and Meatballs is easy and can be done in different stages of the meatball making process!
+• Freezer - Freezing Spaghetti and Meatballs is easy and can be done in different stages of the meatball making process!
 First, meatballs can be frozen raw.
 That means you can make a double batch and freeze extras to cook later.
 Second, you can also freeze just the meatballs cooked.
 At this point you can use them in any recipe or with different sauces.
 Finally, you can freeze the finished sauce with the meatballs in it in any size containers.
 It is always best to cool completely in the fridge first before freezing.
 Any of these methods will keep in the freezer for 6 months, and can be thawed overnight in the fridge.
 Leftover cooked spaghetti does not freeze well.

-Make Ahead - A pot of the cooked meatballs in their sauce can be made ahead of time, refrigerated, and reheated on the stove.
+• Make Ahead - A pot of the simmered meatballs in their sauce can be made ahead of time, refrigerated, and reheated on the stove.
 You can do this is 2 ways.
 You can complete the whole recipe, simmering the sauce for an hour and then cool it.
 Or, you can cook the meatballs, add all the ingredients for the sauce, including the cooked meatballs and refrigerate without simmering.
 Then you would need to simmer the whole thing for an hour before serving.

 What to Serve with Spaghetti & Meatballs

 These meatballs are perfect with the classic spaghetti, but also are great served as meatball subs on hoagie buns with melted provolone cheese!
-I always serve spaghetti with a big green salad like this Pear and Blue Cheese Salad, especially around the holidays, and some crusty garlic bread.

 If you love all things pasta with red sauce, check out these other recipes!